 In conjunction with a school or college's five-year program review, accreditation visit, or university review of program, all graduate faculty within that school or college will be reviewed for reappointment.
-Faculty must meet criteria set by the Office of Graduate Education (OGE) and the faculty’s home graduate program, if any, for continuance on the graduate faculty.
+Faculty must meet criteria set by the Graduate Division (OGE) and the faculty’s home graduate program, if any, for continuance on the graduate faculty.
 The review process undertaken evaluates graduate faculty by OGE standards and is explained below:

 - A request is made via the OVCAA Program Review Coordinator for abbreviated curriculum vitae (i.e., addresses period under review with emphasis on information on how the faculty member exhibits meeting or exceeding the OGE graduate faculty standards) from all full and associate graduate faculty in a school or college from the appropriate dean or associate dean.
 Once received, the Associate Dean in OGE will conduct an initial screening to identify those who meet or exceed the OGE standards set for full or associate graduate faculty status.

 - The Admissions-Administrative-Advisory (AAA) committee of the Graduate Council conducts formal reviews of faculty who do not meet the standards.
 The committee will be divided into two to three subcommittees composed of members who are in areas similar to but outside that of the program under review.

 - The subcommittee members review the CV and any additional materials that may have been submitted to confirm if the faculty member in question does not meet the appropriate standards.
 Any concerns or questions regarding a specific nominee will be referred to the Associate Dean in GD.

 The AAA committee will present its recommendations to the full Graduate Council.
 Possible recommendations are:

 - reappointment at the current level (e.g., full or associate);

 - reappointment to a lower level (for those holding full appointments); or

 - removal from the graduate faculty.
 Graduate faculty status may be restored once the faculty member meets the standards.
 Faculty who are removed from the graduate faculty are permitted to complete their assignments on existing committees but may not take on additional assignments.